-- 8.24 Councillors and administrators are entitled to have access to the council chamber, committee room, Lord Mayor's office (subject to availability), councillors' rooms, and public areas of council's buildings during normal business hours and for meetings.
-Councillors and administrators needing access to these facilities at other times must obtain authority from the CEO. - 8.25 Councillors and administrators must not enter staff-only areas of council buildings without the approval of the CEO (or their delegate) or as provided for in the procedures governing the interaction of councillors and council staff. - 8.26 Councillors and administrators must ensure that when they are within a staff only area they refrain from conduct that could be perceived to improperly influence council staff decisions.
+- 8.24 Councillors and administrators must not enter staff-only areas of council buildings without the approval of the CEO (or their delegate) or as provided for in the procedures governing the interaction of councillors and council staff. - 8.25 Councillors and administrators must ensure that when they are within a staff only area they refrain from conduct that could be perceived to improperly influence council staff decisions.

-Part 9 Maintaining the integrity of this Code
+PART 9 Maintaining the integrity of this Code